CCHA Community Incentive Program: Application Process

 • Health neighborhood network: A network of entities that bill Health First Colorado or are directly funded by Health First Colorado through a contract

-• If previous award winners apply for 2023 funding, CCHA will share relevant performance information with voting members.
+• Previous award winners – please note that CCHA will share relevant performance information with voting members.

-• Programs, services and initiatives not already covered by a Health First Colorado benefit and/or CCHA include:
+• Programs, services, and initiatives not already covered by a Health First Colorado benefit and/or CCHA.
+For a list of covered benefits, please review the links below:

-• Programs, services and initiatives already funded by state or federal dollars are ineligible.
-For example, if your organization already has federal grant funding for the proposed work, it will not qualify for this incentive program unless it clearly delineates an expansion of unfunded services.
+• Programs, services and initiatives that are funded by state or federal dollars but are planning for an expansion of unfunded services.
+If your organization already has federal grant funding for the proposed work, it will not qualify for this incentive program unless it clearly delineates an expansion of unfunded service.

 • Programs that align directly with at least one priority listed above

-• Program must have at least one component dedicated toward the five priorities in alignment to HCPF’s Health Equity Framework to increase diversity, equity and inclusion in health care.
+• The program must have at least one component dedicated toward the five priorities listed below.
+These priorities align with the Department of Health Care Policy and Financing (HCPF) Health Equity Framework to increase diversity, equity, and inclusion in health care.

 • Priorities: